-- (a) In deciding a Dispute, the arbitrator must have regard to: - (i) the Act; - (ii) the Access Policy; - (iii) any other matter relevant to the Dispute; and - (iv) the need for the Port Operator and its Associated Entities to comply with any contractual obligations the Port Operator or its Associated Entities may owe the Northern Territory Government. - (b) A determination or direction of the arbitrator will be final and binding, subject only to any rights of review by a court under the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT). - (c) Other than in circumstances where the determination is the subject of review by a court, if an Applicant does not comply with a lawful determination of the arbitrator: - the Port Operator will not be obliged to continue negotiations for the provision of access to Services for that Applicant on the same or on substantially the same terms as sought in the Access Application the subject of the arbitration; - (ii) the Applicant may not make a further application for access to the same or substantially the same Services as was the subject of the arbitration, for a period not exceeding 12 months from the date of the lawful determination.
+- (a) In deciding a Dispute, the arbitrator must have regard to the terms of: - (i) this access policy (including the principles set out in clause 4); - (ii) the access and pricing principles in section 133 of the Act; - (iii) any Access Application; - (iv) any Feasibility Review; - (v) any Feasibility Study; and - (vi) any other matter relevant to the Dispute. - (b) The Arbitrator must not, without the consent of all parties make a determination which relates to matters which were not specified in the Arbitration Notice; - (c) In relation to a Dispute concerning a Feasibility Review or Feasibility Study: - the arbitrator may determine only that the result of the Feasibility Review or Feasibility Study has not been determined by the Port Operator in accordance with the terms of this access policy; - (ii) if the arbitrator determines that the Feasibility Review or Feasibility Study has not been determined in accordance with the terms of this access policy, the arbitrator must provide to the parties in writing details of the non-conformity and the Port Operator shall reconsider the Feasibility of the access sought in the Access Application; and - (iii) the arbitrator shall have no power to determine the Feasibility of the access sought in an Access Application. - (d) A determination or direction of the arbitrator will be final and binding, subject only to any rights of review by a court under the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT). - (e) Other than in circumstances where the determination or direction is the subject of review by a court, if an Applicant does not comply with a determination or direction of the arbitrator, the Port Operator will not be obliged to continue negotiations for the provision of access to Services for that Applicant. - (f) Other than where the determination or direction is the subject of review by a court, the Port Operator will comply with the lawful determination or direction of the arbitrator. - (g) The arbitrator's costs and the costs of the parties to the arbitration will be borne by the parties in such proportions as the arbitrator determines.
+Each party may make submissions to the arbitrator on the issue of costs at any time prior to the arbitrator's costs determination.

-- (d) Other than where the determination or direction is the subject of review by a court, the Port Operator will comply with the lawful determination or direction of the arbitrator. - (e) Irrespective of the terms of an arbitrator's lawful determination or direction, an Applicant shall not be obliged to enter into an Access Agreement.
-However, if an Applicant decides not to enter into an Access Agreement following an arbitrator's lawful determination or direction the Applicant may not make a further application for access to the same or substantially the same Services as was the subject of the arbitration for a period not exceeding 12 months from the date of the lawful determination or direction.

-- (f) The arbitrator's costs and the costs of the parties to the arbitration will be borne by the parties in such proportions as the arbitrator determines.
-Each party may make submissions to the arbitrator on the issue of costs at any time prior to the arbitrator's costs determination. - (g) The arbitrator's determination shall be an award for the purposes of the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT).
+(h) The arbitrator's determination shall be an award for the purposes of the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT).